 If you’re looking for a great budget hotel in central London, I’ve found a real gem for you.
-It’s cheap, quirky, and well-located – but it’s the hotel’s green credentials which really set this forward-thinking business apart.
+It’s cheap, quirky, and well-located – but it’s the hotel’s green credentials which really set this eco-friendly hotel in London apart.

 Qbic Hotel is situated in the heart of East London, just a 2 minute stroll from the famous Brick Lane.
 The nearest tube is Aldgate East, right at the edge of Zone One.

 From the outside, QBic really doesn’t look like much at all, but step inside, and immediately there are little things which make this place stand out: the casual, laid-back and friendly staff; the quirky, bright, design; and a spacious bar & kitchen area – a nice spot for a coffee (or something stronger) at any time of the day.

 It’s in the bedrooms though, that QBic really stands out.

 There are 3 differently priced options for guests to choose from, all of which are designed around QBic’s signature, pod-style bathroom.
 This feature incorporates the bed built on to the other side of the compact wet-room.
 This means the set-up can be installed in almost any space big enough.
 The options are:

 - Fun Rooms – with large double beds,

 - Cosy Rooms – with small double beds, and;

 - Smart Rooms – my personal room of choice, and the cheapest of the lot.
 These come with a cosy double bed but no windows.